BrunoFNGarcia/Jammming/README.md

 ## How to Use

 Open <https://bruno-jammming-project.netlify.app/>.
 It's an application to create and save playlists to your Spotify Account.
+You cant use your Spotify account because it's in development mode, so I would need to allow you inside my Spotify API account.
+So, I created a test account you can use to test it properly.
+E-mail: bruno.devtest@hotmail.com
+Password: jammmingtest123

 To use, follow these steps:

 * Log-in into your account.
 * Search for songs, either by its name, artist or album and it will appear in the box to the left.